March 2022 – 15 min read

 Especially if you’re starting your career or perhaps if you don’t have any dependants, now may be an ideal time to move somewhere new and explore all it has to offer.
 Moving also has the tendency to be stressful, especially if it’s to somewhere you’ve never been or don’t know anyone.
 Consider putting a plan in place to manage anxiety or stress.

-According to the Canadian Mental Health Association, around 2 to 3% of Canadians will experience Seasonal Affective Disorder (SAD)Opens a new website in a new window, while another 15% will experience milder cases of seasonal depression.
+According to the Canadian Mental Health Association, around 2 to 3% of Canadians will experience Seasonal Affective Disorder (SAD), while another 15% will experience milder cases of seasonal depression.
 One way to take care of your mental well-being, especially during colder and darker months, is physical exercise.

 Physical well-being

-Studies have shown that stress can affect our physical healthOpens a new website in a new window, impacting everything from our digestive and immune systems to our skin, muscles and joints.
+Studies have shown that stress can affect our physical health, impacting everything from our digestive and immune systems to our skin, muscles and joints.
 Staying active can help you manage feelings of stress or being overwhelmed that could occur because of so much change.
 Physical activities like yoga, hiking, biking or joining a walking group can not only be great ways to exercise, but also to meet new people.

 Another thing to consider is the access to healthcare in the new location.
 If you have pre-existing conditions and/or a need for ongoing physical treatment, you may need to consider the availability of healthcare providers, as well as how accessible they are.